 Guided experiences and groups

-Bring a group
+Arrange a group tour

 Contact us and we’ll craft a special guided experience perfect for your group.
 If your group is larger or have special needs, contact us first so that we can understand how best to accommodate you.
-We also welcome enquiries for Māori, iwi, and hapū tours.
+We welcome enquiries for Māori, iwi, and hapū tours.

-Get in touch and we’ll discuss your needs.
+Get in touch and to discuss your needs.